 Fitbit

-Fitbit is a service that can be linked to their smartwatches in order to automatically track health-related metrics like step count and heartrate.
+Fitbit is a service that can be linked to their smartwatches and other devices in order to automatically track health-related metrics like step count and heartrate.

 What can I beemind with Fitbit?